-My less favorite thing of going back to school was getting the uniform; my school had a rigorous dress code with a jumper, shirt, and tie.
+My less favorite thing about going back to school was getting the uniform; my school had a rigorous dress code with a jumper, shirt, and tie.
 Also a jacket, so imagine that!.
-I also remember going shopping for the uniform and the school supplies.
+I also remember going shopping for uniforms and school supplies.
 The worst for a kid.
 Now, I do all the shopping online, so at least no need to suffer through that.

-In Latin countries, milk based desserts are very popular: rice pudding, semolina pudding, roasted milk, flan and more abound in lunches and dinners every day and also for special occasions.
-I recommend you try different milk based desserts until you find the perfect one for you or the perfect one to finish a special meal.
-What I like most about the milk based desserts is that they can be prepared in advance.
+In Latin countries, milk-based desserts are very popular: rice pudding, semolina pudding, roasted milk, flan and more abound in lunches and dinners every day and also for special occasions.
+I recommend you try different milk-based desserts until you find the perfect one for you or the perfect one to finish a special meal.
+What I like most about milk-based desserts is that they can be prepared in advance.
 My favorite is semolina pudding.

 Visit our collection of Chilean recipes here.

 - 4 eggs, separated egg whites, and yolks

 - 1 tablespoon vanilla extract

 - 1/2 cup chopped walnuts

 - Place the milk in a large pot and heat over medium heat until it boils.